Sandeza/amazon-connect-PRO-docs/docs/amazonconnectPRO/transcribeSetup.md

 ​
 ## Websocket creation
 - Give a name for the websocket
-- In the Add routes add connect route , disconnect route and default route
+- In the Add routes add connect route , disconnect route and default route.
-- Under the Custom routes add a new route with the name OnMessage
+- Under the Custom routes add a new route with the name OnMessage with route expression $request.body.action .
+- Set the default route's integration as mock.
-- In attach integrations attach the lambda functions we created to each route
+- In attach integrations attach the lambda functions we created to for each route
 - Create and deploy
 - Copy the websocket URL and connection URL
-   -  Use the websocket URL as an environment variable in the `customerTranscriber` and  `agentTranscriber` Lambdas created in transcribeSetup
+   -  Use the connection URL as an environment variable in the `customerTranscriber` and  `agentTranscriber` Lambdas created in transcribe setup
+   - User the websocket URL in Freshdesk App Intallation parameter.

 ## Installation Parameters
-- Add the connection URL in the Freshdesk App Intallation parameter
+- Add the Websocket URL in the Freshdesk App Intallation parameter

 ![websocket_installation](/images/websocket_installationparams.png)